lukekasper/Personal-Projects/Odin-Project/React/Notes.md

   - Do not combine effects in order to simplify logic, as dependencies change this could result in unintended synchronizations
 - React linter should check that all reactive values used in the Effect are declared as dependencies
 - useRef() is another React hook that stores information that can be retrieved later in the program
-  - The major difference from useState is it <u>does not</u> trigger a re-render
+  - The major difference from useState is it <ins>does not</ins> trigger a re-render
   - Update or access the ref property through <ref_name>.current